ansys/grantami-bomanalytics/doc/source/api/impacted_substances/index.rst

 In all cases, the impacted substances are determined by a list of legislations, identified by legislation name.

 The quantity of the substance in the parent item is not taken into consideration by these queries.
-If the quentity is important, i.e. to determine compliance against a legislation that imposes a certain threshold, the :ref:`ref_bom_analytics_api_compliance_index` should be used instead.
+If the quantity is important, i.e. to determine compliance against a legislation that imposes a certain threshold, the :ref:`ref_bom_analytics_api_compliance_index` should be used instead.